zhuangy47/zhuangy47/README.md

 ### Hey there! 👋
 I'm a junior studying computer science at the University of Illinois Urbana-Champaign 🌽

 Currently, I'm an undergraduate research assistant at the Parallel Programming Laboratory (PPL) where I tinker with the Charm++ framework.
 My interests generally lie in building scalable systems for large-scale computing applications.
-I'm also a course assistant for CS128 and CS433.
+I'm also a currently a course assistant for CS128 and CS374, and a course developer for CS341.
+I've previously been a cosurse assistant for CS433.

 Last summer, I worked at Modern Treasury, where I redesigned a financial data ingestion system, 275x'ing its operating capacity.